huypham0427/Grocery-List-App-FLutter/README.md

 https://flutter.dev/docs, which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Getting Started: FlutLab - Flutter Online IDE
+## Getting Started: Grocery List App

-- How to use FlutLab?
-Please, view our https://flutlab.io/docs
-- Discover a marketplace of ready-to-use Flutter projects https://flutlab.io/widgetbay
+- Build a single-screen grocery list app using the Flutter SDK.
-- Join the discussion and conversation on https://flutlab.io/residents

-If you have some questions regarding FlutLab, you can ask on https://flutlab.io/faq
+- The app should allow users to add, remove, and edit items in the grocery list.
+- Implement the BLoC pattern for managing state.
+- Implement persistence of the grocery list state on disk.
+When the mobile app is reloaded, it should restore the last saved state of the grocery list.
+The use of shared preferences is recommended for storing and retrieving the grocery list data.